 The University Police Department maintains a daily activity crime log of all crimes reported to the department.
 The log is available for viewing on our website at https://upd.sfsu.edu/daily-crime-and-fire-log.
 The log covers the past 60 days.
-Incidents are posted to the Log within 48 hours of occurrence.
-If a case disposition changes, it will be reflected in the log within 48 hours.
+Incidents are posted to the Log within 48 working hours (2 business days) of occurrence.
+If a case disposition changes, it will be reflected in the log within 48 working hours (2 business days).
 If an arrest is made, the arrest information will be posted directly below the corresponding incident.
 Arrest information older than the 60-day log period is considered criminal history and is not available for public viewing.